Abimael10/architect-chain/README.md

 ## SUMMARY

-**Architect Chain** is a **complete, functional blockchain implementation** that demonstrates all essential blockchain concepts with production-quality Rust code, comprehensive testing, and multi-node deployment capability.
+**Architect Chain** is a **functional blockchain implementation** that demonstrates essential blockchain concepts implemented in Rust, comprehensive testing, and multi-node deployment capability.

 **Built with ❤️ and ☕ by Juan Abimael Santos Castillo**